Bitcoin btc

 Allnodes is an ethereum staking service provider

-Allnodes is a one-click solution to all of your nodes and staking needs.
+Allnodes is a one-click solution for all of your nodes and staking needs.
 With their non-custodial platform, users can host masternodes and full nodes using their cloud service.
 The users can stake their tokens and receive rewards.
-Allnodes, founded in 2017 in Los Angeles, California, currently supports over 33,000 hosted nodes in more than 60 protocols, with a total valuation of more than $2 billion.
+Allnodes, founded in 2017 in Los Angeles, California, currently supports over 33,000 hosted nodes in more than 60 protocols, with a total valuation of over $2 billion.

 The platform is renowned for its user experience.
-Allnodes allows you to monitor your nodes and other products from a simple user interface.
-The best part about staking with this revered platform is that service only requires a wallet address.
+Allnodes allow you to monitor your nodes and other products using a simple user interface.
+The best part about staking with this revered platform is that the service only requires a wallet address.
 Because their staking service is non-custodial, your coins stay in your wallet.

-For those that stick around long-term, Allnodes offers unique incentives.
-So if you pop-in and out, you may miss out on all the treasures that they have to offer.
+For those who stick around long-term, Allnodes offers unique incentives.
+So, if you pop in and out, you may miss out on all the treasures they offer.
 Allnodes also offer masternoding services.
 Masternoding is like staking for proof-of-work blockchains.

 Rewards distribution

 Allnodes staking services vary between blockchain networks.
 For ETH 2.0, validators can expect around 4% APR.
 They charge a low fee of $5 per month.
-Allnodes has thousands of hosted Ethereum nodes with a value of about $800 million.
+Allnodes has thousands of hosted Ethereum nodes valued at about $800 million.
 There are no setup fees and the user is billed monthly.

 What you should know